Thinkific has been one of the most popular course platforms out there.

 Payment processors

-- The payment feature includes buy now, pay later, digital wallets, and bank redirects.
+- Buy now pay later, wallets, and bank redirects.

 You can direct customers to a custom URL or a thank-you page that contains additional products as upsell, based on the price at which they buy the product.